JoseJX/analogue-pocket-patches/README.md

 This patch converts `Mega Man Xtreme (U,E)` to the `.pocket` format.

-This patch was updated to possibly fix an issue with the Chill Penguin fight.
+This patch was updated to fix an issue with the Chill Penguin fight.
 (2022/01/09)

+This patch was updated to fix an issue with the lava in the Flame Stag second level and other rendering issues.
+(2022/01/28)

 ROM MD5: `4681f5b931a2e60ca163facd1adf56ed`